A Look at SPYI’s 2024 Distribution Classifications

 While some mistakenly associate ROC with poor fund performance, in reality, it is a tax classification that may allow investors to defer tax liabilities on current income distributions:

 • Tax Deferral: ROC distributions are not immediately taxable as income.
-Instead, they reduce the investor’s cost basis, deferring taxation until the investment is sold, potentially allowing for long-term capital gains tax treatment rather than ordinary income tax rates.
+Instead, they reduce the investor’s cost basis, deferring taxation until the investment is sold, potentially allowing for long-term capital gains tax treatment rather than ordinary income tax rates, as long as fund shares are held for a period greater than 1 year.

-• Enhanced After-Tax Returns: Because ROC distributions lower taxable income in the short term, they provide investors with greater flexibility in managing tax liabilities while still seeking a steady income stream.
+• May Enhance After-Tax Returns: Because ROC distributions lower taxable income in the short term, they can potentially provide investors with greater flexibility in managing tax liabilities while still seeking a steady income stream.

 A critical takeaway is that ROC may not be an indication of poor fund performance, it is a tax designation.
-Many actively managed funds, like SPYI, aim to generate strong total returns while offering ROC distributions that enhance tax efficiency.
+Many actively managed funds, like SPYI, aim to generate strong total returns while offering ROC distributions that enhance the tax efficiency of monthly income distributions.

-Let’s look at SPYI’s 2024 performance – both from a distribution and total return standpoint – where you’ll also see close to 94% of its income distributions were classified as a return of capital (not taxable until fund shares are sold).
+Let’s look at SPYI’s 2024 performance – both from a distribution and total return standpoint – where you’ll also see close to 94% of its income distributions were classified as a return of capital.

 SPYI Delivered Tax-Efficient Monthly Income and Price Appreciation in 2024